1912 Democratic National Convention

 The 1912 Democratic National Convention was held at the Fifth Regiment Armory off North Howard Street in Baltimore from June 25 to July 2, 1912.

 The Convention

 The convention was held at the Fifth Regiment Armory in Baltimore from June 25 to July 2, 1912.
 It proved to be one of the more memorable United States presidential conventions of the 20th century.

-1904 presidential nominee Judge Alton B. Parker of New York served as the Temporary chairman and Keynote Speaker while Representative Ollie M. James of Kentucky served as Permanent Convention chairman.
+1904 presidential nominee Judge Alton B. Parker of New York served as the temporary chairman and keynote speaker.
+Representative Ollie M. James of Kentucky served as permanent convention chairman.

-As of 2024, this is the last major party convention to be held in Baltimore.
+As of 2026, this is the last major party convention to be held in Baltimore.